ivy-llc/ivy/docs/overview/deep_dive/ivy_tests.rst

 Why do we need helper functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is usually the case that any ivy function should run seamlessly on `all the possible varieties, as well as the edge cases` encountered by the following parameters -:
+It is usually the case that any ivy function should run seamlessly on ‘all the possible varieties, as well as the edge cases’ encountered by the following parameters -:

 * All possible data types - **composite**
 * Boolean array types if the function expects one - **composite**